 It wasn’t until I switched to my much thicker Manduka Pro mat that I became more confident in trying new poses because I was so comfortable.

 You don’t need anything too fancy when picking a yoga mat.
 Like cars, yoga mats range from Toyota to Lexus.
 There’s no need to start out with a luxury brand, you just need something to serve as your support and cushion.
+If you need help finding the right yoga mat for you, here’s a good review on yoga mats that might help you.

 Yoga straps are especially important, especially for beginners.
 If you don’t want to shell out any money for a strap, you can substitute with a scarf or a belt.